RomanCLV/DUAV2023/enable_ap_vnc_ssh.md

 That's why enable an Access Point is interresting.
 The Raspberry Pi will generate its own network, and your desktop will connect to this network.
 You can also enable an AccessPoint from your computer and connect the Raspberry to this network.

+Important point to know:

+When you're using your Raspberry Pi with a SSH connection, you will not be able to start the GTK service that allows the display.

+That means that OpenCV will throw an `error` if you call `cv.namedWindow()`.

+Please, read the `Enable SSH on your Raspberry Pi` paragraph.

 ---

 ## Configure your Raspberry Pi as an AccessPoint